ThaoKine/Vinfast-Stock-Performance/README.md

 Many investors struggle with knowing **when to buy or sell**, understanding **how risky** a stock is, or seeing how a stock **behaves after big events**.
 This data project helps answer those questions using real data.

 ---

-## 💼 Business Questions This Dashboard Answers

-- When is the best time to buy or sell VinFast stock?
-- How does VinFast usually behave after a big drop?
-- Are certain weekdays or months more bullish or bearish?
-- What happens after high trading volume days?
-- How risky is the stock right now compared to before?
-- What if I had followed a simple buy-sell strategy — would it work?

----
 ## 🎯 Scope:

 This project focuses on: